Annotations

 More on space-filling designs in Chapters 4 and 5 of Surrogates: Gaussian process modeling, design, and optimization for the applied sciences.

-There are some cases where the parameter function, or its associated values, are different from the argument name.
+In some cases, the parameter function or its associated values differ from the argument name.

-represents the general concept of degrees of freedom and could be associated with many different things.
-For example, if we ever had an argument that was the number of degrees of freedom for a \(t\) distribution, we would call that argument deg_free
+deg_free represents the general concept of degrees of freedom and could be associated with many different things.
+For example, if we ever had an argument that was the number of degrees of freedom for a \(t\) distribution, we would call that argument deg_free.

-For splines, we probably want a wider range for the degrees of freedom.
-We made a specialized function called spline_degree()
+We probably want a wider range of degrees of freedom for splines.
+To this end, we created a specialized function called spline_degree().

 library(tidymodels)